thattanarayana/SOC_Projects/loggly/README.md

 #SOC Analyst learning process
+SOC Log Monitoring & Attack Detection using Loggly

 * As part of my SOC Analyst learning journey, I have completed studying Log Management tools.
 * I have also uploaded my complete project on Loggly, which includes detailed data and explanations of the concepts I learned.

+-: Project Overview :-
+* This project demonstrates how to build a SOC (Security Operations Center) monitoring system using Kali Linux and Loggly.
+* Logs from Kali Linux are forwarded using rsyslog to Loggly, where they are analyzed to detect suspicious activities like brute force attacks, privilege escalation, and unauthorized access.

+-: Architecture :-
+* Kali Linux → rsyslog → Loggly → Dashboard & Alerts

+ -: Tools Used :-
+* Kali Linux
+* Loggly (Cloud Log Management Tool)
+* rsyslog
+* Oracle VirtualBox
+* Basic laptop